Majorkubasu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that creates an exact file containing an exact text
+a scrit that writes into the file as a result of ls la